This website uses cookies to enhance your browsing experience.

 In the heart of the Versailles plain, the energy of the place is there.

-"In the plant kingdom, the vine alone makes intelligible to us what the true flavor of the earth is"
+"Alone, in the plant kingdom, the vine makes us understand what the true flavor of the earth is."

 Colette

-At the end of the 18th century, Île-de-France was the largest winegrowing region in France, with vines covering 45,000 ha - more than the area of Burgundy today.
+At the end of the 18th century, Île-de-France was France's largest wine-producing region, with 45,000 hectares of vineyards, more than Burgundy has today.

-Domaine de la Bouche du Roi is writing its history from scratch, with solid know-how and a wine idea that is resolutely of its time.
+The Domaine de la Bouche du Roi is writing its history from a blank page, with solid expertise and a vision of wine that is firmly in step with the times.

-Adrien Pélissié, Julien Bengué and Julien Brustis have taken up the northern challenge by setting up a vineyard on the Versailles plain.
-The aim: to produce well-balanced wines from grape varieties whose need for warmth and sunshine is just met by the local climate, in order to develop a unique typicity.
+Adrien Pélissié, Julien Bengué, and Julien Brustis took a gamble on the north by planting a vineyard in the Versailles plain.
+Their goal was to produce balanced wines using grape varieties whose heat and sunlight requirements are perfectly met by the local climate, thereby developing a unique character.

-The first cuvées of Chardonnay, Chenin, Merlot and Pinot Noir allow you to discover the typicity of the local terroir with great French grape varieties vinified separately.
-Finesse, balance and purity of fruit are the watchwords of our teams throughout the year.
+The first vintages of Chardonnay, Chenin, Merlot, and Pinot Noir allow you to discover the typical characteristics of the local terroir with great French grape varieties vinified separately.
+Finesse, balance, and purity of fruit are the watchwords of the teams throughout the year.

 OUR COMMITMENTS